 The number of bytes in a dictionary word entry.
 (In Z-code this is 6, representing up to 9 Z-characters, and cannot be changed.)

 The number of extra zero bytes to add to each object table entry.
 This is writable memory which the game can use freely.
 (This is only meaningful in Glulx, as the Z-code object format is fixed by the spec.)

 The index number of the first individual property.
 This also determines the maximum number of common properties.
 (In Z-code this is 64 and cannot be changed.)

-The maximum number of nested
+The number of string variables (

 The amount of memory that the interpreter will reserve for the Glulx stack.
 (This is only meaningful in Glulx.)

 The number of extra zero bytes to add to the end of the compiled game file.
 This is writable memory which the game can use freely.
 (This is only meaningful in Glulx.)

 The number of bytes used for attribute flags in each object.
 The maximum number of attributes is

 8 * NUM_ATTR_BYTES.
 (In Glulx, this must be a multiple of 4 plus 3.
 In Z-code this is always 6 and cannot be changed.)